Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch06-ClientAPIs/3CanvasShapes/README.md

 ## Bonus

-1. Folow the steps in the README.md in \Labs\Ch06-ClientAPIs\4CanvasChart/
+1. Follow the steps in the README.md in \Labs\Ch06-ClientAPIs\4CanvasChart/